-Director of Community Outreach/Learning
+Director of Community Outreach

 M.P.A., Rutgers University; B.A. in Sociology, Montclair State University

 Ms. Scott-Pickens has an extensive background in community organizing at the local, state and national levels where she has provided consultation and technical assistance.
-She is the co-facilitator of the Juvenile Justice Re-entry Initiatives in Essex County where she is a member of the Youth Services Commission’s Multi-Disciplinary Team.
+She is the co-facilitator of the Juvenile Justice Re-entry Initiatives in Essex County where she serves as a Commissioner and is a member of the Youth Services Commission’s Multi-Disciplinary Team.
 She also served as Co-Chair of the statewide Juvenile Re-Entry Coordinating Council.
 She works closely with various levels of government, faith-based institutions, residents and community-based organizations around Restorative Justice, Community-Policing and Prisoner Re-Entry efforts where she also serves in an advisory capacity.

 Scott-Pickens has worked for some of Newark’s premiere non-profit organizations; the Advocates for Children of New Jersey, Unified Vailsburg Services Organization, Newark Fighting Back Partnership Inc. and Community Agencies Corp of NJ and a member of the National Organization of Black Law Enforcement Executives (NOBLE) and a Board member of the Newark School of the Arts.
 She has also held positions in both state and local government.
 Ms. Pickens is a committed community advocate for children and families and has been involved in the development of several publications, grants and articles on behalf of the Newark’s children and families.
 She served two terms as co-chair of the Essex Vicinage’s Advisory Committee on Minority Concerns.
 In addition, she has also been a Board Member of the US Department of Justice’s COPS Office’s Policing Resource Advisory Board appointed by the then Clinton Administration.
 She is an active member of various organizations involved in criminal and social justice on both the local and national levels.